 - Plug & scan: USBs and other external devices can be infected by viruses and malware.
 Use your security software to scan them.

 - Protect your $$: hen banking and shopping, check to be sure the sites is security enabled.
-Look for web addresses with “https://” or “shttp://,” which means the site takes extra measures to help secure your information.
+Look for web addresses with “https://,” which means the site takes extra measures to help secure your information.
 “Http://” is not secure.

-- Back it up: Protect your valuable work, music, photos and other digital information by making an electronic copy and storing it safely.
+- Back it up: Protect your valuable work, music, photos and other digital information by making electronic copies of your important files and storing them safely.